-We assess students for a number of reasons.
-For example, to ensure that the planned learning is visible and that the stated learning has been achieved and to provide evidence of learning.
+We assess students for a number of reasons, for example, to ensure that the planned learning is visible and that the stated learning has been achieved and to provide evidence of learning.
 We use it to provide feedback to enable further learning.
-Assessment can also help those assessing in understanding the learning process that they have planned and how successful it has been in achieving the learning outcomes.
+Assessment also helps educators understand the effectiveness of their planned learning process in achieving the desired outcomes.
 Assessment should focus on progression and be used as a dialogue to support a continuous learning process.